openhwgroup/core-v-mcu/README.md

 ## Issues and Troubleshooting

 If you find any problems or issues with CV32E40P or the documentation, please check out the issue tracker and create a new issue if your problem is not yet tracked.
+You may also wish to consult the PULPissimo project [issues](https://github.com/pulp-platform/pulpissimo/issues) in case your problem has been detected (and solved) in the original platform.